Wafaamohamed2/Binding/README.md

      JavaScript to enhance user experience.
   - Database Interaction: Utilizes Entity Framework Core for database operations, ensuring robust data handling and integrity.
+  -Authentication: Implements user registration, login, and logout using ASP.NET Core Identity.

+# Sammary :
+   This project is a comprehensive example of how to build an ASP.NET Core MVC application with model binding, CRUD operations, and user authentication.
+   It serves as a valuable resource for developers looking to understand these concepts in practice.